mvolkmann/blog/src/smalltalk/smalltalk-objects.md

 For example, `19 class` returns `SmallInteger`.

 Variables defined in a Workspace hold references to their object values.
-It may be necessary to close a Workspace in order to trigger garbage collection of those objects.
+Closing a Workspace removes those references, which makes it possible for them to be garbage collected.

 Some classes such as `Morph` implement a `delete` method.
 To delete all instances of such classes,